Maryam Omar: Playing style

 Omar is a right handed batting all-rounder.
 Her preferred batting position is number four in the order, and she bowls off spin.
 She sees herself as an aggressive player who nevertheless seeks to play according to the situation.
 In Kuwait, where she learned the game, women play only the T20 format.
-She was therefore trained to go out hard to gain advantage of the power play.
+She was therefore trained to go out hard to gain advantage of the field restrictions during the power play.

 In Melbourne, women play both T20 and 50 over format matches, and Omar took some time to adjust to the latter format.

 For religious reasons, Omar wears a Muslim head-covering, a hijab, both on and off the cricket field.
 She decided to become a hijab wearer when she was 15 years old.
 Prior to taking the field at cricket matches, she dons a fast-wicking sports hijab.
 "For sport, I like the hijab a little tighter so I can run and dive around, and do all that cool stuff", she has said.